 Norfolk and Norwich University Hospitals NHS Foundation Trust, Mina Youssef

 West Hertfordshire Hospitals NHS Trust, Lee Min Lai

 NHS Tayside, Alessio Vinci

 Please contact the MARECA study team (firstname.lastname@example.org) to register your interest.
 We especially welcome participation from trainees.

-The study protocol, patient information sheet, consent form, and CRF is currently being finalised and will be added to the iBRA-NET website in 2021.
-We will soon be launching the MARECA National Practice Questionnaire.
-This will consist of scenario-based questions for the MDT, which is designed to capture data on practice variation and areas of uncertainty.
+The study protocol, patient information sheet, consent form, and CRF will be made available on the iBRA-NET website shortly.
+We have now launched the MARECA study National Practice Questionnaire.
+This consists of scenario-based questions for the MDT, which is designed to capture data on practice variation and areas of uncertainty.
 Please complete the questionnaire with your multidisciplinary team using this SurveyMonkey link

 We will aim to collate and analyse this data in order to disseminate it for future academic outputs.